Danielle Collins: 2023: First WTA Tour doubles title

 Collins started her 2023 season in Adelaide.
-Seeded fifth at the first tournament, she lost in the first round to Elena Rybakina in three sets.
-Seeded 10th at the second tournament, she reached the quarterfinals where she was defeated by sixth seed and world No. 9, Veronika Kudermetova in three sets, despite having five match points during the match.
+Seeded fifth at the first tournament, she lost in the first round to Elena Rybakina, in three sets.
+Seeded 10th at the second tournament, she reached the quarterfinals where she was defeated by sixth seed and world No. 9, Veronika Kudermetova, in three sets, despite having five match points during the match.
 Seeded 13th as the prior year's finalist at the Australian Open, she beat Anna Kalinskaya in the first round.
 In the second round, she outlasted Karolína Muchová in a two-hour-and-56-minute three-set marathon match.
 In the third round, she lost to 22nd seed and eventual finalist, Elena Rybakina, in three sets.
 Due to not defending her finalist points earned in 2022, Collins's ranking fell from 11 to 40 after the Australian Open.

 In the beginning of February, at the Abu Dhabi Open, Collins was defeated in the first round by fifth seed and world No. 12, Jeļena Ostapenko, in three sets.
 At the Qatar Ladies Open, she suffered a second-round thrashing at the hands of defending champion, world No. 1, and eventual champion, Iga Świątek, winning only one game.
 In Dubai, she fell in the first round to 17-year-old Linda Fruhvirtová.
 Seeded fourth at the inaugural edition of the ATX Open in Austin, Texas she reached the semifinals where she lost to eighth seed, Marta Kostyuk, who would end up winning her first WTA Tour singles title.
 At the Indian Wells Open, she was defeated in the first round by lucky loser Dalma Gálfi.
-Seeded 30th at the Miami Open, she lost in the third round to third seed and compatriot, Jessica Pegula.
+Seeded 30th at the Miami Open, she lost in the third round to third seed Jessica Pegula.

 Collins started her clay-court season in April at the Charleston Open.
 Seeded 13th, she lost in the first round to Shelby Rogers.
 In doubles, she won her first WTA Tour doubles title alongside compatriot Desirae Krawczyk, beating top seeds Giuliana Olmos and Ena Shibahara in the final.
 She withdrew from both the Madrid Open and the Italian Open.
 Returning to action at the French Open, she was defeated in the first round by third seed Jessica Pegula.